All Episodes

 So they send subtitles in Spanish over for them on these screeners.

-Uh so anyway, I just I no the only reason I thought of that is because the the operative theory here that the court took the Obamacare case on subsidies as an opportunity to make up for their mistake the first time around.
+So anyway, the only reason I thought of that is because the operative theory here that the court took the Obamacare case on subsidies as an opportunity to make up for their mistake the first time around.

 We shall see.